Sylius/Stack/docs/grid/custom_filter.md

 ```
 {% endcode %}

-Now you can use your new filter type in the grid configuration!
+Your custom filter is now ready to be plugged into the grid configuration using its service alias or FQCN.

 {% code title="src/Grid/TournamentGrid.php" lineNumbers="true" %}
 ```php